 This month, Trav and I finally took a bona fide vacation – our first real break since moving to Switzerland.
 He took a week off over Easter weekend, which left us with a solid 10-day chunk of time to travel.
-We decided it was high time for what we do best – an action-packed, spontaneous road trip to Spain.
+We decided it was high time for what we do best – an action-packed, spontaneous road trip.
+We chose Spain by way of France.
 This was our chance to get outta Dodge.

 With her suggestions in mind, we set a course for Spain by way of the west coast of France.
 This meant driving around Lac Léman (Lake Geneva) to enter France near Geneva.

 Our first stop was not the border crossing, but rather the first of what would become many, many toll booths.
 We knew Europe has toll roads, but we’d never had to pay them – not even in Switzerland.

 We had no idea road tolls in France would be so expensive.

 The first toll booth allowed us to drive from Geneva, Switzerland to Lyon, France – a distance of only about 150 km – for the hefty sum of €15.80.
 With sinking hearts, we started calculating the cost of our anticipated 3000+ km round trip.

 Luckily, the first toll ended up being the most expensive.
 Some tolls were as low as €1.70.
 All told, we paid just shy of €60 to drive all the way through France, including the roads we drove on the way back to Switzerland.